 It is important to note this particular study has not been replicated in the years since it came out, but the general trend has been supported again and again.
 We have a strong tendency to overestimate the impact that extreme events will have on our lives.
 Extreme positive and extreme negative events don’t actually influence our long-term levels of happiness nearly as much as we think they would.
 4

 Researchers refer to this as The Impact Bias because we tend to overestimate the length or intensity of happiness that major events will create.
 The Impact Bias is one example of affective forecasting, which is a social psychology phenomenon that refers to our generally terrible ability as humans to predict our future emotional states.
 5

 How to Be Happy: Where to Go From Here

-There are two primary takeaways I have from The Impact Bias about how to be happy.
+There are two primary takeaways from The Impact Bias about how to be happy.

 First, we have a tendency to focus on the thing that changes and forget about the things that don’t change.
 When thinking about winning the lottery, we imagine that event and all of the money that it will bring in.
 But we forget about the other 99 percent of life and how it will remain more or less the same.

 We’ll still feel grumpy if we don’t get enough sleep.
 We still have to wait in rush hour traffic.
 We still have to work out if we want to stay in shape.
 We still have to send in our taxes each year.